Backbreaker: Backbreaker drop

 A backbreaker move in which the wrestler lifts an opponent up into an Argentine backbreaker or an overhead gutwrench backbreaker rack, so the opponent's back is resting on the wrestler's shoulder, with the opponent's head pointing in the direction that the wrestler is facing.
 The attacking wrestler then drops to a kneeling or sitting position while maintaining the hold, thus jarring the back of the opponent by driving the opponent's spine into the attacking wrestler's shoulder.
 TNA wrestler Abyss used the Argentine version called the Shock Treatment.

 Belly-to-back backbreaker

 The wrestler stands behind the opponent and puts their head under the opponent's arm, as in a belly-to-back suplex, but raises a knee and brings the opponent back down, so that the opponent's back collides with the knee of the wrestler.
+The move was popularized by Billy Robinson.
 Tatsumi Fujinami calls this the Dragon Backbreaker.
 Cedric Alexander uses a double knee version called the Lumbar Check.